MMNetworks/myproxy/README.md

 </ul>
 <li>pac:</li>
 <ul>
 <li>setting for pac file.
 Reading from URL or FILE.
-Supports a proxy of PAC file is behind a proxy</li>
+Supports a proxy if PAC file is behind a proxy</li>
 </ul>
 <li>proxy:</li>
 <ul>